kaliflowerx3/ZoltriTWserver/rules.md

 - Bag of Tricks (dupe bug) (see Custom Recipes for alt recipes)
 - Resolute Ivy (deletes items)
 - Brew of Erosion (used for griefing)
-- Tome of Knowledge Sharing (humans only)
+- RESTRICTED: Tome of Knowledge Sharing (humans only)
-- Shard of Laputa (used for griefing; if you want the effects ask Kali and i will raise a thing for you)
+- RESTRICTED: Shard of Laputa (used for griefing; if you want the effects ask Kali and i will raise a thing for you)
 - Time focus (too many time wars)
 - Loonium (guilty pools + loonium = op)
 - RESTRICTED: Transvector Dislocator (you can hold one but can't place it)